Fried Green Tomatoes and the Problem with Manjula

 Apu: Oh.
 I am so torn.
 You are clearly so quick-witted and beautiful.

 Manjula: And when I look in your eyes… I see that sweet little boy who sold me my very first kiss.
 And I liked it.

 Apu: Oh.
 Do you think this marriage could really work?

 Manjula: Who knows?
 We can always get divorced.

 The Simpsons | Season 9 - Episode 7

 I recently watched the documentary The Problem with Apu, which on Rotten Tomatoes has 89% rating with critics and a 34% rating with audience.
 Among audience reviews, the prevailing opinion seems to be that this documentary is “unnecessary” and “other things I don’t want to write here because it’s probably racist”.
-I completely recognize how Apu is offensive to some people, but my dumb blog is supposed to humorous (debatable) and I don’t really want to get into controversy.
+I completely recognize how Apu is offensive to some people, but my dumb blog is supposed to be humorous (debatable) and I don’t really want to get into controversy.
 It also looks like this problem may have solved itself, kinda?
-Besides, I don’t want to talk about Apu, I want to talk about Manjula…and fried green tomatoes.
+Besides, I’m not hear to talk about Apu, I want to talk about Manjula…and fried green tomatoes.